 Microthrix parvicella lacks the branching that Nocardia has, although it is similar.

-This filament is usually found in environments where there low F/M (0.05-0.2 lbs BOD) and with a long MCRT (10-40 days) but with high grease.
+This filament is usually found in wastewater environments where there low F/M (0.05-0.2 lbs BOD) and with a long MCRT (10-40 days) but with high grease or FOG.
 High wastewater grease and fat content are usually the biggest cause.
 Found more commonly in the warmer temperatures.
 Municipalities that have high grease in lift stations can have high problems with this filament as well as M. parvicella.